tomsWebConsulting/twcsl/v7.1/Mobile Menu Flyout/README.md

   * converted a bunch of repeated value/property pairs into mixin utilities for easier maintenance
   * added some vendor prefixes
-  * added suppport for flyout from right
+  * added support for flyout from right
   * bumped version to 0.4d0

 * **2021-07-16**